bernardslb14/HostelManagementApplication/README.md

 **Project Title:** Hostel Management Application

 **Brief Description:**
-- A simulation of a hostel life cycle, with the main aspects being resource management and ensuring coordination among multiple entities such as customers, receptionists and waiters.
+- A simulation of the life cycle of a hostel, focusing on resource management and ensuring coordination among various entities such as customers, receptionists, and waiters.
-- There are two phases during the life cycle: check-in (the customers are allowed to enter the hostel, and each of them is assigned a room on a specific floor) and check-out (the customers are awakened, take a shower, eat breakfast, and then leave the hostel).
+- There are two phases during the life cycle: check-in (customers can go into the hostel and each one gets a room on a specific floor) and check-out (customers are awakened, take a shower, eat breakfast, and leave the hostel).
 <br/>